 About HarmonicaThe harmonica, also known as a French harp or mouth organ, is a free reed wind instrument used worldwide in many musical genres, notably in blues, American folk music, classical music, jazz, country, and rock.
-There are many types of harmonica, including diatonic, chromatic, tremolo, octave, orchestral, and bass versions.
+The many types of harmonica include diatonic, chromatic, tremolo, octave, orchestral, and bass versions.
 A harmonica is played by using the mouth (lips and tongue) to direct air into or out of one (or more) holes along a mouthpiece.
 Behind each hole is a chamber containing at least one reed.
-A harmonica reed is a flat elongated spring typically made of brass, stainless steel, or bronze, which is secured at one end over a slot that serves as an airway.
+A harmonica reed is a flat, elongated spring typically made of brass, stainless steel, or bronze, which is secured at one end over a slot that serves as an airway.